Ibiza common genet, Ibiza genet, European genet, Small-spotted genet

 So

-The Common genet inhabits a wide range, including savanna parts of sub-Saharan Africa, North Africa, Mediterranean Islands, Arabia, Oman and Yemen.
-This species is also introduced to southwestern Europe (Portugal, Spain and France).
-This species favors dry areas like Mediterranean woodland and rocky hills where crevices in the trees and rocks provide food, shelter and security from predators.
-These animals tend to live where there is a plentiful supply of its favorite prey, the wood mouse.
+Common genets live in a wide range, including savanna parts of sub-Saharan Africa, North Africa, the Mediterranean Islands, Arabia, Oman, and Yemen.
+They favor dry areas like Mediterranean woodland and rocky hills where crevices in the trees and rocks provide food, shelter, and security from predators.
+These animals tend to live where there is a plentiful supply of their favorite prey, the wood mouse.

 Common genets are solitary creatures.
 Males and females have small home ranges, ranging in size from under 0.4 square miles (1 km2) up to as much as 0.8 square miles (2 km2).
 Preferring an independent style of life, their home ranges overlap, however.
 Fully nocturnal, they are extremely active under total darkness but rest during the day.
 They are good climbers but they spend the majority of their time down on the ground, only climbing trees to search for food or escape from danger.
 When they walk, they hold their bodies low to the ground, their tails horizontal.
-When traveling long distances, they generally follow roads, dry streambeds or game tracks.
-This species communicates using body language and smell.
+When traveling long distances, they generally follow roads, dry streambeds, or game tracks.
+Common genets communicate using body language and smell.
 Mothers and their young will call to each other, as well as communicate using olfactory and visual cues.
+They also produce various sounds to communicate.
+A mother and her babies exchange hiccup-like calls.
+Young genets will often purr and mew.
+When threatened, they make clicks and growls.

-Common genets, being carnivorous, eat most small animals they are able to catch, such as mice, rats, insects, birds and small reptiles.
+Common genets, being carnivorous, eat most small animals they can catch, such as mice, rats, insects, birds and small reptiles.

 The Common genet is currently not considered to be under serious threat.
 However, it is commonly hunted for its attractive fur in many countries, and in some areas is also hunted to be used in traditional ‘medicines’.
 Clearing of woodland for development may have some impact on this species, and domestic dogs kill them.